GSA-TTS/identity-handbook/_articles/appdev-cloudwatch-dashboard-guide.md

 This will create a terraform file in the devops repo for the dashboard.
 When this file is checked in and applied by terraform a dashboard matching the experimental one will be created for all environments.

+For technical information on creating dashboards and alerts, see [Monitoring and observability: CloudWatch queries, alarms and dashboards](https://github.com/18F/identity-devops/wiki/Monitoring-and-observability:-CloudWatch-queries,-alarms-and-dashboards).